If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Mulligan a lot

 Dredge is one of the best decks in Magic’s history in terms of how well they mulligan.
 Take advantage of that and don’t keep medium sevens just because going down a card seems scary.
 In Dredge, it’s sometimes actively better to mulligan to six because you can put back Creeping Chill on the bottom, effectively getting an otherwise dead card back to the deck.
 Similarly, putting back Phoenix doesn’t seem terrible.
 Bottoming dredgers is also good because after you fetch, you’ll have a deck with a greater number of dredgers, so the odds of keeping the dredge chain going while going off will be higher.
 Going down to five is often close to free,and some mulligans to four will still be very functional.
 As you can see, you shouldn’t be afraid of sending back medium hands.
 Prioritise having two or more enablers, two lands, and at least one dredger.
 Artist’s Talent and a bunch of medium spells like Loam or Lava Dart will also do the job.
-On the other hand, a seven card hand of two lands, Looting, two Imps, Chill and Ox of Agonas is a mulligan, because it doesn’t have two enablers.
+On the other hand, a seven card hand of two lands, Looting, two Imps, Chill and Phoenix is likely a mulligan, because it doesn’t have two enablers.
 On top of that, it has a Creeping Chill, which decreases our total damage from twenty six to twenty three, making it even more unappealing.

 Always count how much damage you can deal while going off